Ruhil-DS/soft-engg-project-may-2024-se-may-15/README.md

 # soft-engg-project-may-2024-se-may-15
-Codebase of the project for the course Software Engineering under the BS in data science Degree, IIT Madras
+Codebase of the project for the course Software Engineering under the BS in Data Science and Applications Degree, IIT Madras

 Run runner.sh to start the project.